 Go in with your eyes wide open.
 There are many cheerful and fun things about mentoring, but it can also be hard when you become that engaged with another person.
 You’re not always going to be sharing the good parts of their life.
 Committing yourself to another person may mean you walk through some dark places with them.

 To me, this is like treading on holy ground.
 I can’t imagine something more special or humbling than to walk through something that’s very tough with someone.
 The real value in mentoring comes from having a close relationship with another human being.

-If mentoring is something you’ve been thinking about from either end of the spectrum, this is a great way to start connecting with people and building significant relationships.
-In a world that is becoming less human- and more technology-focused, mentoring relationships are needed more than ever.
+If mentoring is something you’ve been thinking about from either end of the spectrum, this is a great time to start connecting.
+As we emerge from the isolation of the COVID-19 pandemic we have a renewed understanding of the negative effects of a less human- and more technology-focused world.
+Mentoring relationships are needed more than ever.